GSA/Section508.gov/_pages/manage/annual-assessment/2023-report/2023-introduction.md

                             <div class="callout-box-check"></div>
                             <div class="callout-box-text">
                                 <h4>(b)(1)(A)</h4>
-                                To meet the requirements of (b)(1)(A), the Assessment evaluates and summarizes governmentwide and reporting entity Section 508 compliance in the [Findings]({{site.baseurl}}/manage/section-508-assessment/2023/findings/), according to the 105 Assessment criteria.
-Furthermore, [Appendix D]({{site.baseurl}}/manage/section-508-assessment/2023/appendix-d-overview/) provides a one page summary of compliance data for each reporting entity.
+                                To meet the requirements of (b)(1)(A), the Assessment evaluates and summarizes governmentwide and reporting entity Section 508 compliance in the <a href="/manage/section-508-assessment/2023/findings/summary/">Findings</a>, according to the 105 Assessment criteria.
+Furthermore, <a href="/manage/section-508-assessment/2023/appendix-d-overview/">Appendix D</a> provides a one page summary of compliance data for each reporting entity.
                             </div>
                         </div>
                     </li>